 Employment discrimination is the practice of unfairly treating a person or group of people differently from other people or groups of other people at work, because of their membership in a legally protected category such as race, sex, age, or religion.
 Each state has passed laws and rules to protect your workplace rights: this page covers Illinois employment discrimination.
-The purpose of the Illinois Human Rights Act is to protect workers in Illinois from unlawful discrimination in employment.
+The purpose of the Illinois Human Rights Act is to protect workers from unlawful discrimination in employment.
 Read below to learn more about Illinois employment law and how the law protects you.

 What kinds of discrimination are against state law in Illinois?

 The Illinois Human Rights Act makes it illegal for an employer to discriminate on the basis of race, color, religion, sex (including pregnancy, childbirth, and related medical conditions), national origin, ancestry, citizenship status, age (40 and over), marital status, unfavorable military discharge, military status, genetic information, arrest record, victims of domestic violence, physical, mental or perceived handicap/disability, or sexual orientation (including gender-related identity).

 Illinois law also provides broader protection for disabled employees than the similar federal statute, the Americans with Disabilities Act, because it does not require that the employee have a substantial limitation of a major life activity.
 Instead, the state law defines disability or handicap as a “determinable mental or physical characteristic of a person.”

 State law also makes it illegal to “aid and abet” discrimination, which permits legal action to be taken against any person (not limited to an employee of your employer) who helped cause the discrimination to happen.

 How do I file a discrimination claim in Illinois?